UBC-MDS/speed_dating_analysis/README.md

 To shut down the container, follow the following steps:

-1. In your local machine's terminal, Hit ctrl + C twice to exit out of Rstudio server
+1. In your local machine's terminal, hit ctrl + C twice to exit out of Rstudio server

 2. Run the following command in your terminal window: